 Kanavos (Wellfleeter Condo’s), 275 Kendrick Ave, Map 20, Parcel 32, RDA, Repair steel retaining wall.
 Jay Norton represented the applicant and stated the retaining wall required repair.
-There was discussion regarding the use of fertilizer on the lawn.
-John Portnoy identified the RDA as a Negative 3; seconded by Deborah Freeman; passed 5-0.
+There was discussion regarding the apparently heavy use of nitrogenous fertilizer on the lawn and potential pollution of the harbor.
+John Portnoy identified the RDA as a Negative 3; seconded by Deborah Freeman; passed 5-0 with the condition that future lawn fertilization is not allowed.

 Halleck/Hoeland, Trustees, 1440 Chequesset Neck Rd., Map 18, Parcel 7, NOI, shorefront protection.
 (Cont’d) A request from the applicant, John Portnoy moved to continue to December 5; seconded by Deborah Freeman; passed 4-0.

 Manning, 190 Holbrook Ave., Map 14, Parcel 159, NOI, new addition, septic upgrade and clearing of trees.
 Keith Fernandez of GFM Enterprises, Inc., Luke Manning and Paul Shay came to the table.
 A new septic system is required and the only location is in the back yard.
 Most of the work is outside of the 100’ buffer zone, and the Title 5 septic is outside of the buffer zone with isolated work between the 50’ and 100’ buffer zone.
-The Commission requested additional data be put on the site plan.
+The Commission requested additional data for the site plan.
 Mr. Manning stated the addition would create a larger kitchen and provide a new updated utility room.
 Barbara Brennessel moved to approve the NOI, subject to a new plan; seconded by Deborah Freeman; passed 5-0.
 Supervisor: Agent

 WP165 LLC, 165 Commercial St., Map 21, Parcel 118, NOI, create earthen berm.
 David Lajoie represented the applicant and provided an overview of the property and the area.
-The applicant would like to create a sand berm which on the east side of the property to protect from storm overflow from Duck Creek.
+The applicant would like to create a sand berm on the east side of the property to protect from storm overflow from Duck Creek.
 It would be approximately 3 feet tall and 150’ long.
 A

-previous storm crested on the bank and was within one inch of flowing over the bank.
-John Portnoy recommended building the berm closer to the dwelling and let the bank erode naturally.
-Or building a rock wall closer to the structure.
+previous storm was within one inch of flowing over the bank.
+John Portnoy recommended building the berm closer to the dwelling, create openings in the existing berm, and let the bank erode naturally so that the fringing salt marsh can retreat inland with sea-level rise.
+Ms. Lemos suggested building a rock wall closer to the structure.
 The studio is on blocks.
+Portnoy stated that the Commission needs more information about what is to be protected from storm flooding.
 The Commission requested additional mitigations for the project.
 Lauren McKean moved to continue to 12/5/18; seconded by John Portnoy; passed 5-0.

 Respectfully submitted,